24 Best Movies Based on Books

 Widely praised for being a sensual love story that’s visually arresting thanks to the Italian locations, Call Me By Your Name does great justice to the source material and gives Chalamet another notch in his acting belt as he continues to fulfill his promise as one of this generations great actors.Watch on Netflix

 5. The Shawshank Redemption (1994)

 Based on the Stephen King novella Rita Hayworth and Shawshank Redemption, this is another book-to-movie adaptation that translates incredibly well on the big screen.
 Banker Andy Dufresne (Tim Robbins) is given a life sentence for the murder of his wife and her lover, despite protesting his innocence.
 Inside he makes friends with fellow inmate Ellis “Red” Redding (Morgan Freeman) and the two form a strong bond which is the basis for the movie.

 Upon its release, The Shawshank Redemption was critically praised but a box office bomb.
 It wasn’t until the movie was released on VHS that it found another life and quickly became a huge hit.
 With great performances from its leads, a tight plot, and a dynamic Clancy Brown as the menacing prison warden, this is one of the all-time classic prison movies.Watch on HBOMax

 6. Mary Poppins (1964)

 The only musical on this list is a fantastic showcase of Julia Andrews’ magnetic talents.
-She plays the title character Mary Poppins who visits a family in London and sorts out their dysfunctional relationship with her eye-raising methods.
+She plays the title character, Mary Poppins, who visits a family in London and sorts out their dysfunctional relationships with her eye-raising methods.

 7. Pride and Prejudice (2005)